oesst/oesst.github.io/index.md

 <br>
 # Presentations

-* _Computational investigation of visually guided learning of spatially aligned auditory maps in the colliculus_, [Talk](/assets/presentation_isaar.pdf) at the [International Symposium on Auditory and Audiological Research](http://www.isaar.eu/), Košice, Slovakia 2019
+* _Computational investigation of visually guided learning of spatially aligned auditory maps in the colliculus_, [Talk](/assets/presentation_isaar.pdf) at the [International Symposium on Auditory and Audiological Research](http://www.isaar.eu/), Nyborg, Denmark 2019
 * _Monoaural and Binaural Sound Source Localization in the Median Plane_, [Poster](/assets/poster_kosice.pdf) presentation at the 4th workshop on [cognitive neuroscience of auditory and cross-modal perception](https://pcl.upjs.sk/workshop2019/), Košice, Slovakia 2019